-Substance use treatment has grown and changed significantly from its roots in the peer-treatment/self help models and sober homes of the mid-to-late twentieth century.
-In the earliest days of the field, addiction treatment was seen as something that would require years of both hard work and isolation from one’s “past life” as an addict.
+Substance use treatment has grown and changed significantly from its roots in the peer-treatment/self help models.
+In addition, the sober homes of the mid-to-late twentieth century.
+In the earliest days of the field, addiction treatment was seen as something that would require years of hard work.
+It would also require isolation from one’s “past life” as an addict.
 Recovery came with an expectation of at least a year spent away from friends, family, and loved ones.
 Today it mostly focuses closer to a “30 Days Clean” model.

 However, as substance use treatment evolves from its roots in the self-help tradition, treatment times, particularly for “inpatient” type treatments (where someone lives at the treatment center), are getting shorter and shorter.
 While shorter treatment times can be less disruptive for those struggling with addiction, it would be dangerous to think that addiction treatment no longer requires years of hard and focused work to maintain a successful recovery.